GSA/odp-code-repository-commit-rules/README.md

 ## Rules and Patterns

-The examples in the table below are Regular Expression patterns that match sensitive information that should not be committed to an open-source repository.
+The examples in the table below are Regular Expression patterns that match sensitive information that should not be committed to code repository.

 |Name|Value|
 |--|--|